pagopa-archive/cms-pn-infra/README.md

 # CMS Notifichedigitali PagoPa.

-Terrafor code the deploy the AWS infrastructure hosting the PagoPa Website for the project **notifichedigitali**
+Terraform code the deploy the AWS infrastructure hosting the PagoPa Website for the project **notifichedigitali**

 [TODO]